EmaD3c/holbertonschool-system_engineering-devops/web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 ---

 ## Issues with the Infrastructure

 1. **SSL Termination at the Load Balancer**:
    - Traffic between the load balancer and backend servers is not encrypted.
-   - To address this, enable HTTPS end-to-end encryption.
+   - To address this, enable **HTTPS end-to-end encryption**, ensuring secure communication throughout the infrastructure.

 2. **Single Primary Database**:
    - A single writable database creates a bottleneck.
    - Implement failover mechanisms or sharding for better scalability.

 3. **Identical Servers**:
    - Having the same components on all servers reduces specialization.
    - Use dedicated servers for specific roles (e.g., separate application and database servers).

+---

 ![](task3_.png)